hyperledger/besu-docs/docs/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md

 !!! important

-    The specified node must be a miner (PoW networks) or validator (PoA networks).
+    The specified node must be producing blocks, that is, be a miner (PoW networks) or validator (PoA networks).

+    To allow MetaMask to connect, the node must have JSON-RPC HTTP enabled and have rpc-http-cors-origins set to allow MetaMask.

     If your network is not a [free gas network](../../HowTo/Configure/FreeGas.md), the account used to interact with the permissioning contracts must have a balance.

-For permissioning to work, your node needs to be producing blocks, have JSON-RPC HTTP enabled, and have permissioning enabled.
-For MetaMask to work, you must have rpc-http-cors-origins set to allow MetaMask to connect to your Besu node.

 To enable account and/or node permissioning, all nodes participating in a permissioned network must include the command line options: